Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### c.
 Teleportation to short distance

-We'll be able to teleport the user to a place , to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.
+We'll be able to teleport the user to a place , to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.t

 ### d.
 Welcome NPC